Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

 Product

-When sending customers surveys for product feedback (that is, any piece of text that mentions a new feature, the name of the product, its pricing, etc), you’ll find yourself with many, and varied, responses.
+When sending customers surveys for product feedback (that is, any piece of text that mentions a new feature, the name of the product, pricing, etc), you’ll find yourself with many, and varied, responses.
 You can create sub-categories within this main category that sort product feedback by urgent and minor issues, and requests:

 Customer Service